Exploring new ways forward.

 Past trainings in Lebanon:

 New reflections on exile and migration

-In spring 2019, we held a seven-week course in Beirut, as part of the newly established Alternative Academy, a joint Lebanon Support–Jibal initiative to offer scientific and other knowledge to everyone.
-Our course was held once a week, in collaboration with Ibrahim Nehme, a writer and the founder and editor of The Outpost magazine.
-The course included sessions on stereotypes and power structures in the media, as well as specific sessions on pitching and creative writing.
+In spring 2019, we held a seven-week course in Beirut, as part of The Alternative Academy, a joint Lebanon Support–Jibal initiative to offer scientific and other knowledge to everyone.
+Switch Perspective held sessions once a week in collaboration with writer and founder of The Outpost magazine Ibrahim Nehme.
+The Alternative Academy course included sessions on stereotypes and power structures in the media as well as specific sessions on pitching and creative writing.